 5. Starry Nights

-Jasper is the world's second largest Dark Sky Preserve (and certainly the most accessible).
-There are approximately 100 billion stars in our home galaxy - the milky way - and on any clear night in Jasper it feels like there are way more than that.
-We'd ask you to count for us, but we've tried so you'll just have to trust us that in Jasper you'll see millions of stars.
+Jasper is the world's second-largest Dark Sky Preserve (and certainly the most accessible).
+There are approximately 100 billion stars in our home galaxy - the Milky Way - and on any clear night in Jasper it feels like there are way more than that.
+We've tried to count, so you'll just have to trust us that in Jasper you'll see millions of stars.

 6. 1,200 km (745 mi) of Hiking Trails

-Take the seven-minute ride up Whistler's Mountain on the Jasper SkyTram to an elevation of 2,285 m (7496 ft).
+Take the seven-minute ride up Whistlers Mountain on the Jasper SkyTram to an elevation of 2,285 m (7,496 ft).
 SkyTram guides provide an informative tour up the longest and highest aerial tramway and explain the history and geology of the area.
-Once at the top you will have one of the best views in the entire Canadian Rockies, surrounded by six mountain ranges, with the town of Jasper nestled far below alongside the winding Athabasca River.
+At the top, you will have one of the best views in the entire Canadian Rockies, surrounded by six mountain ranges, with the town of Jasper nestled far below alongside the winding Athabasca River.
 Hiking trails lead you to the summit of the mountain.

 8. Canada's #1 Public Golf Course

-Stanley Thompson designed The Fairmont Jasper Park Lodge's stunning golf course, ranked year over year as one of Canada's best.
+Stanley Thompson designed the Fairmont Jasper Park Lodge’s stunning golf course, ranked one of Canada’s best.
 SCOREgolf calls it not only the best resort golf course but also the best public golf course in all of Canada.
 The 18-hole layout offers elevated tee boxes, dramatic bunkering and holes aligned with distant mountain vistas.
 Few golf courses in the world can match the rugged majesty of this national treasure.

 9. Miette Hot Springs

 In the summer months, take the scenic drive from Jasper town site through the wild Fiddle Valley to the hottest mineral springs in the Canadian Rockies.
 Follow one of the hiking trails and then come back for a long leisurely soak.